 Our days started really early, and ended up usually by 2-3am after our daily assessments and consultations.
 Between attending fora and conferences, and preparing and taking part in the monumental street marches, nothing much could be done but maximize the little idle time to rest, connect with international youth delegates, find cheap but satisfactory restos and hop to the Jusco 10-dollar shop in search for thingamajigs for possible gimmicks and prop materials.

 Kaya pahabol.
 Here's my blow-by-blow take of young radicals' short but stout stint in the recently concluded Hongkong anti-WTO protests.
+December 12 ArrivalAmazing how two places merely 1 hour and 45 minutes away from each other can be worlds apart.

-At the Hongkong airport, glaring differences from the Philippines were already all too painfully apparent.
-We had to take a 10-minute walk from the arrival dock and board an indoor train just to get to the immigration area.
+board an indoor train just to get to the immigration area.
 Electronic information desks were scattered all over the place, providing assistance to tourists and visitors in various languages.

 Smartly-dressed attendants were waiting for us at the immigration area with the sole purpose of ushering us into the designated waiting lines.
 Would there have been a piano or some jazzy lounge music playing one would mistake the wall-to-wall carpeted immigration area for a posh hotel.